 Vinyl Flooring Services

-Serving the Raleigh, Apex, Cary & Wake Forest, NC Areas
+Serving the Raleigh, Apex, Cary & Wake Forest, and nearby NC Areas

 In bathrooms, we do recommend using a waterproof luxury vinyl flooring to prevent mold/mildew or other damages to your flooring.

 Vinyl flooring offers many choices to match the style and design of your home or office.
 Included are vinyl plank flooring and vinyl tile flooring.
 Luxury vinyl flooring does a phenomenal job at replicating an authentic natural flooring look.

 We Bring the Vinyl Flooring Showroom to You

 A1 Flooring is your local source for all things flooring.
 We provide the highest quality vinyl plank flooring and vinyl tile flooring at the best prices throughout the Raleigh-Durham area.

 We proudly serve customers throughout the greater Raleigh, NC region, which includes Knightdale, Holly Springs, Apex, Cary, Fuquay-Varina, Wake Forest, Durham, Chapel Hill, and Garner, NC.
 We look forward to seeing you!
 If you are looking for Hardwood Flooring Refinishing contractors near Raleigh, NC, don’t look further than A1 Floors LLC.